 The technology for reading a human mind-state and transferring it into virtual form took many centuries to develop.
 At first uploading was only possible by external emulation; by the fourth century A.T. destructive uploading was possible, and the first true virtual humans were uploaded.
 See the history of uploading here.
 Virtual humans can be copied, and sent as data to distant locations.
 Many interstellar colony ships carried a number of virtual humans, and wireless transmission of virtuals was a reasonably commonplace event by the Early First Federation era; at this time the typical quantity of information contained in the description of a single virtual human was about 10e18 bits, a relatively small amount compared to the data in a typical virtual human in the Current Era.

-Such virtual humans could be housed inside artificial robotic bodies (sometimes called rental bodies because they were subject to commercial leasing arrangements).
+Such virtual humans could be housed inside artificial robotic bodies (often known as Temporary Bodies).
 This meant that a crude form of human transmission was available even in the early Second millennium, before the development of non-destructive uploading.
 A human (or other modosophont) could have his brain disassembled destructively, his mind state converted into virtual form, and then transmitted to a distant location.
 By 1130 A.T. virtual entities could be transmitted from one planet to another within a planetary system; some virtual humans elected to use rental bodies to regain some semblance of their former humanity, but many others remained in virtual form and took advantage of the many benefits of bodiless living.

 Reliable non-destructive uploading was developed in 1145 A.T., allowing citizens of the First Federation to copy themselves relatively painlessly, while also remaining in their own original bodies.
 These copies were routinely sent as data packets, either stored in transportable memory chips or sent by tight-beam transmitter, to distant locations.
 The dream of ancient science fiction, teleportation from world to world, was coming true, although the transmission of living tissue was not possible.